 Find great free images on Canva.
-They offer superior quality free images which can be transformed into branded images with some basic editing.
+They offer superior quality free images that can be transformed into branded images with some basic editing.

 If your character in the image looks at the CTA, your visitors are very likely to follow him/her.

-9. Compromising on landing page copy when the page already has a video
+9. Compromising on lead capture page copy when the page already has a video

-While videos are enjoyable, conversion (not engagement) is the topmost priority for your lead capture landing pages.
+While videos are enjoyable, conversion (not engagement) is the topmost priority for your lead capture pages.